Akvicor/wordman/wordman/plugins/com.phonegap.plugins.sqlite/README.md

 - `SQLitePlugin.coffee.md`: platform-independent (Literate coffee-script, can be read by recent coffee-script compiler)
 - `www`: `SQLitePlugin.js` now platform-independent
-- `src`: Java plugin code for Android; Objective-C plugin code for iOS; C-sharp code & DLLs for WP(8) (CSharp-sqlite DLL version)
+- `src`: Java plugin code for Android; Objective-C plugin code for iOS; C-sharp code & DLLs for WP(8)
 - `test-www`: simple testing in `index.html` using qunit 1.5.0
 - `Lawnchair-adapter`: Lawnchair adaptor, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory
-- `Cordova-WP-SqlitePlugin`: WP8 version from [huserben / Cordova-WP-SqlitePlugin](https://github.com/huserben/Cordova-WP-SqlitePlugin), to be moved to `src/wp` once properly integrated as described above

 ## Manual installation - Android version